emmamrath/pipeline_for_analysing_Nanopore_sequencing_of_infection_DNA/README.md

 After Centrifuge has identified which bacterial/viral species are in the Nanopore DNA data, let's map the sequencing reads to those species' genomes using Minimap2 and view the result.
 Integrative Genomics Viewer (IGV) is a tool typically used to view alignments to reference sequences.
 However, it doesn't show a high-level view alignments and sequencing coverage (and instead invites you to zoom in to see coverage).
-After aligning, let's plot the alignments to the Centrifuge-identified species, to see how well those organisms are covered by sequencing.
+After aligning, let's plot the alignments to the Centrifuge-identified species, to see how well those organisms are covered by sequencing (see further below for example plots).
 * fetch_and_align_all_centrifuge_organisms_of_a_sample.sh
 * align_reads_to_centrifuge_organisms_having_100_or_more_reads.sh